Commercial Business Property Loan

 Property ownership could benefit businesses by functioning as equity loan collateral, which then allows them to obtain more working capital loans if there is sufficient loan-to-valuation buffer.

 SME loans with property backed as collateral is also one of the cheapest forms of financing in Singapore.
-Interest rate is lower for loans backed by assets compared to unsecured loans.
+Interest rate is lower for asset backed loans compared to unsecured loans.

 This additional cash flow can be used to address various business needs such as expanding staff count, upgrading equipment, or investing in productive technologies.